Sovereign wealth funds pull $16.3 billion from market strategies in fourth quarter

 The net outflows identified within eVestment’s data were driven largely by redemptions from passive equities, noted eVestment’s senior research analyst Mike Cho.

-The latter drew net inflows of $1.4 billion, the most in at least several years.
+The latter drew net inflows of $1.4 billion during the quarter, the most in at least several years.

 Some sovereign funds also poured some of their investments into fixed income.